ANLPproject2017/Hate_speech_analysis/README.md

 ## Contribution
 Special thanks to Prof. Tajiana Shefler for guiding us.

-Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

 ## Authors
 Made possible by the humble efforts of Dev Punjabi and Ankur Dutta.